 - The release date has been confirmed for October 30

-A fresh batch of first-look photos from season 2 has just been released courtesy of Entertainment Weekly, teasing the return of all our favourite characters.
+A fresh batch of first-look photos from season 2 was released last month, courtesy of Entertainment Weekly, teasing the return of all our favourite characters.
 Take a look at the shots here:

 — The Mandalorian (@themandalorian) September 9, 2020